 The microbial genome database for comparative analysis (MBGD, https://mbgd.genome.ad.jp/) is a comprehensive platform for microbial comparative genomics.
 The central function of MBGD is to create orthologous groups among multiple genomes using the DomClust program combined with the DomRefine program.
-Through the application of these programs, MBGD not only provides comprehensive orthologous groups among the latest genomic data, but also allows users to create their own ortholog groups on the fly by using a specified set of organisms.
-MBGD also has pre-calculated ortholog tables for each major taxonomic group, and provides several viewing modes to display the entirety of each ortholog table.
-For some closely related taxa, MBGD provides conserved synteny information calculated using the CoreAligner program.
+Through the application of these programs, MBGD not only provides comprehensive orthologous groups among the latest genomic data, but also allows users to create their own ortholog tables on the fly by using a specified set of organisms.
+MBGD also has precalculated ortholog tables for each major taxonomic group, and provides several viewing modes to display the entirety of each ortholog table.
+For closely related taxa, MBGD provides conserved synteny information calculated using the CoreAligner program.
 MBGD additionally provides a 'MyMBGD' mode, which allows users to add their own genomes to MBGD.
-MBGD now contains 6318 genomes, including 5861 bacteria, 254 archaea, and 203 eukaryota.
-These data sets are classified based on the hierarchical ortholog classification strategy described in the section below.